Policy & Market Regulation Branch:

 The Commission, through its investor education programs, provides unbiased resources relating to topics such as responsible investing, fraud alerts and the functioning of our capital market systems, to help Nova Scotians make informed investment decisions.

-The programs use various communication strategies, including the Commission's blog and twitter feed, and in-person presentations to schools, businesses and business advisers on various aspects of capital raising in Nova Scotia and distributes our informative brochure Raising Capital for Small and Mid-size Businesses in Nova Scotia.
+The programs use various communication strategies, including the Commission's blog and twitter feed, and in-person presentations to schools, businesses and business advisers on various aspects of capital raising in Nova Scotia and distributes our informative webpage Raising Capital in Nova Scotia for Small & Mid-Size Businesses.

 The Commission also administers national campaigns in partnership with the CSA during key months of the year i.e. October-Investor Education month, November-Financial Literacy month and March-Fraud Prevention month.